nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First anime is deleted from the list.
 Details of the deleted anime shown in the Command Result Panel

     3. Test case 2: `delete 0`<br>
        Expected: No anime is deleted.
-Error details shown in the status message
+Error details shown in the Command Result Panel

     4. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size), `delete n/attack on titan`<br>
        Expected: Similar to previous